yabufarha/ms-tcn/README.md

 If you use the code, please cite

-    Y. Abu Farha and J. Gall:
+    Y. Abu Farha and J. Gall.
-    MS-TCN: Multi-Stage Temporal Convolutional Network for Action Segmentation in IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2019
+    MS-TCN: Multi-Stage Temporal Convolutional Network for Action Segmentation.
+    In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2019